cuckoosandbox/cuckoo/docs/book/src/installation/guest/agent.rst

 It's very simple.

-In the *agent/* directory you will find and *agent.py* file, just copy it to the Guest operating system (in whatever way you want, perhaps a temporary shared folder or by downloading it from a Host webserver) and run it.
+In the *agent/* directory you will find an *agent.py* file, just copy it to the Guest operating system (in whatever way you want, perhaps a temporary shared folder or by downloading it from a Host webserver) and run it.
 This will launch the XMLRPC server which will be listening for connections.